What is an FICM?

 It’s well known that diesel engines use a mixture of air and fuel to produce energy.
 The fuel needs to enter the combustion chamber at just the right time to make sure enough power is generated to make the wheels turn.
 This can be a surprisingly complicated process filled with many moving parts and sensors, the most important of which is known as the fuel injector control module (FICM).

 Every diesel engine needs a FICM.
+This crucial component controls virtually every aspect of the infection process, including the timing and pressure of the fuel.
 Learn more about this essential part and how it keeps your engine running at peak efficiency.

 What Does the FICM Do?